|

 Q: Is DepthQ® easy to setup and use?

-A: DepthQ® is designed for easy setup and use.
-Hookups are simple with color-coded connections.
-Get started right away with intuitive keypads and menus that deliver one touch operation, so there’s no need to refer to the user manual for common tasks.
-For 3D viewing just plug in the 3D emitter and put on your 3D glasses.
-It's even easy to carry: at a mere 6.9 lbs (3.13 kg), DepthQ® is super-portable.
+A: DepthQ is designed for easy setup and use.
+Hookups are well-labeled and straightforward.
+Get started right away with intuitive menus, so there’s no need to refer to the user manual for common tasks.
+For 3D viewing just plug in the 3D emitter or polarization modulator to the projector's dedicated sync output and put on your 3D glasses.
+It's even easy to carry: at a mere 6.9 lbs (3.1 kg), DepthQ is super-portable.

 Q: Can I invert the projected image?